BetterDiscord/docs/docs/users/index.md

 BetterDiscord can make the Discord application partially see-through leading to very cool designs and desktop environments.

-### Public Servers

-BetterDiscord adds a public server directory sourced from [DiscordServers.com](https://discordservers.com/).
-This is different from the built-in discovery feature of Discord because DiscordServer is a community run listing and does not have the same requirements as discovery.

 ### Dual Boot

 BetterDiscord allows you to have multiple shortcuts to Discord that allow you to quickly boot with or without BetterDiscord.
 No need to fiddle with installing and uninstalling.